 04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Policy does nothing towards reducing the reliance on primary won minerals.
-The policy seeks to meet the County's apportionment for primary minerals.
+1 The policy seeks to meet the County's apportionment for primary minerals.
 The need for new minerals is based on an assumption that a certain amount of the need for minerals will be met from recycled products.
-05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste The new sand and gravel extraction areas would remove their mineral from site by road and bring in waste by road.
-This site does not have the ability to move mineral or waste to and from the site via non-road alternatives.
+05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste The new sand and gravel extraction areas would remove their mineral from site by road and bring in waste by road. -1 This site does not have the ability to move mineral or waste to and from the site via non-road alternatives.
 Use of conveyors within the site would reduce need for HGVs.
 06 To conserve the quality of the countryside and landscape New extraction site is a greenfield site in the countryside and would have a negative effect. - - -/+ Mineral sites offer the potential, in the long term, to reinstate the land.
 Careful site selection can seek to offset some of the harm that a new extraction area may cause.
 07 To protect the significance of heritage assets of archaeological, cultural and historic value New minerals development has the potential to affect heritage assets, in particular those that may be buried and previously unknown. - - - Neolithic/Bronze Age site and site of a windmill within proposed area.
 Careful site selection can seek to offset some of the harm that a new extraction area may cause.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
 08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets The temporary nature of minerals operations allows land to be restored offering enhancements beyond its former state.
 0 0 ++ This mineral operation, as a whole, is unlikely to offer any enhancement in the short and medium terms.
 But, by its temporary nature can offer the opportunity for the restored land to offer greater biodiversity and landscape benefits.
 Creation of habitats recognised in the local biodiversity action plan as important and of insufficient scale in the County.

 09 To protect people and local communities from the effects of minerals development and waste management to affect the amenity of neighbouring land users.
-Affects public right of way, 0/- mineral site would be exhausted and the land restored removing that development which has the potential for harm.
-But, whether the impact is neutral of positive is dependent on the quality and type of the maintenance of vehicles, wheel washes, dust suppression techniques and so forth would all reduce the impact of any operations upon those Cumulat cive Effect/Conclusion Extension of this mineral site offers the countryside, i.e. soil disturbance, habitat mineral extraction and the infilling with it prospect of an enhanced landform being clandfilling taking place alongside the mine loss, chang nert waste created pos ged hydr can help st minera ological system and so forth.
-How to lessen some of these effects in ever, the temporary nature of the long term and offers the
+Affects public right of way, 0/+ In the long term a temporary mineral site would be exhausted and the land restored removing that development which has the potential for harm.
+But, whether the impact is neutral of positive is dependent on the quality and type of the maintenance of vehicles, wheel washes, dust suppression techniques and so forth would all reduce the impact of any operations upon those restoration.
+Cumulative Effect/Conclusion Extension of this mineral site offers the potential to have multiple effects through the loss of greenfield land countryside, i.e. soil disturbance, habitat loss, changed hydrological system and so forth.
+However, the temporary numbers of mineral extraction and the infilling with inert waste can help to lessen some of these effects in the long term and of prospect of an enhanced landform being created post mineral extraction.
+There is a potential for cumulative impacts landfilling taking place alongside the mineral extraction. ever, the temporary nature of the long term and offers the